brianluft/sqlnotebook/CONTRIBUTING.md

 ## How to update SQLite

-- Download the amalgamation, doc, and src zips from the SQLite website.
+- Get the version number from the [SQLite download page](https://sqlite.org/download.html), it's a long string of digits with no dots.
+- Run `ps1/Get-SqliteDepLines.ps1`, it will give you some PowerShell lines.
-- Update `ps1/Update-Deps.ps1` with the URLs.
-Use `Get-FileHash` to produce the SHA-256 hashes.
+- Update `ps1/Update-Deps.ps1` with those lines.
 - Close Visual Studio.
+- Run `scripts/clean.sh`
-- Run `ps1/Update-Deps.ps1`.
+- Run `scripts/init.sh`
-- Build the app and fix any errors.
+- Run `scripts/build.sh` and fix errors.
 - Read the release notes.
 The grammar may have changed, which needs to be reflected in `SqliteGrammar.cs`.

 ## How to release a new version